enabledhq/enabledhq.github.io/_posts/2017-04-26-digital-disruption-education.md

 ![digital transformation unbundling ]({{site.baseurl}}/images/img_digitrans_unbundling.png) *How start-ups unbundle services of a traditional bank.
 More in our blog post on [digital transformation](http://blog.enabled.com.au/digital-transformation/).*

 The unbundling trend has come to education.
-If we think of a university degree as a bundle, then the bundle contains: **content + time + credit** (certification).
+If we think of a university degree as a bundle, then the bundle contains: **experts + content + time + credit** (certification).
 MOOCs unbundle education and let people pick and choose what they want.

 Examples of edX’s unbundling: